erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 ### Part Rotation

 Rotating a load around the axis of the lower link is very much like trying to orient a spacecraft using momentum control devices.
-The sizing is fairly straightforward and we can look the the spacecraft literature.
+The sizing is fairly straightforward and we can look the spacecraft literature.

 For satellite as with part rotation the speed of rotation is usually not the core interest, instead we are interested in how long it will take us to rotate to the desired position.
 This of course also depends on the rotation speed, but also on the maximum acceleration and maximum jerk (derivative of acceleration).